Oyez! Oyez! Learn to Love Your Lungs!

-We also hear from the well known Leicester e-cigarette enthusiast, Louise Ross: ‘We know that vaping is at least 95% safer than smoking, and that people who switch to vaping do very well with their quit attempt.’
-I have written about this down-to-earth lady before: http://nicotinemonkey.com/?p=1620
+We also hear from the well known Leicester e-cigarette enthusiast, Louise Ross: ‘We know that vaping is at least 95 per cent safer than smoking, and that people who switch to vaping do very well with their quit attempt.’
+I have written about this down-to-earth lady before: https://www.nicotinemonkey.com/stopping-smoking-through-vulgarity

-What she says is just a slogan, of course, but it would be a better slogan, surely, if the intention is to discourage smoking, if it was something like: ‘Love your life’, ‘Respect your body’ or ‘Your body is the temple of God.
+What she says is just a slogan, of course, but it would be a better slogan, surely, if the intention is to discourage smoking, if it went something like: ‘Love your life’, ‘Respect your body’, or ‘Your body is the temple of God.
 Don’t desecrate it by smoking.’

 Apart from this, there’s something unseemly about nurses trying to promote e-cigarettes.
-To start with, it’s incorrect to say ‘we know vaping is at least 95% safer than smoking’.
+To start with, it’s incorrect to say ‘we know vaping is at least 95 per cent safer than smoking’.
 Nobody can say they know this; it’s merely an unproven assertion.

-The specialist nurses should be more aware than most people that to inhale e-cigarette vapour many times daily for years on end, as vapers typically do, could be a disaster; we just don’t know what the long term effects will be, and can’t know, until probably another twenty years.
+The specialist nurses should be more aware than most people that to inhale e-cigarette vapour hundreds of times daily for years on end, as vapers typically do, could be a disaster: we just don’t know what the long term effects will be, and can’t know, until probably another twenty years.

-And to say ‘people who switch to vaping do very well with their quit attempt’ is paternalistic and meaningless.
+And to say ‘people who switch to vaping do very well with their quit attempt’ is patronising and meaningless.